a-leena/fake_news_classification/README.md

     * Naive Bayes
     * Linear SVC (Support Vector Classifier)
 * With and without stylometric features
-* Result: Linear SVC with stylometric features performed best with 96.5% accuracy.
+* Result: Linear SVC with stylometric features performed best with **96.5%** accuracy.

+### 4. CNN
+* Word2Vec task-specific embeddings
+* Best embedding dimension and context window-size found by tuning
+* Result: Word2vec embeddings of dimension=300 using window=7 with CNN (without hyperparameter tuning) gave **96.7%** accuracy.
+* CNN will be tuned to obtain best hyperparamters.